-§ 4307.
-Lien. (a) General ruleAn assessment under this chapter, including past due amounts and required future payments and any interest or penalties on the assessment: (1) shall be a first and prior lien against the real property on which the assessment is imposed from the date on which the notice of contractual assessment is recorded and until the assessment, interest or penalty is satisfied; (2) shall have the same priority status as a liep (2) shall have the same priority status as a lien for any other tax imposed by any agency, municipality or county of the Commonwealth and shall be treated as a tax imposed by any agency, municipality or county;
+''' $ 4307.
+Lien. (a) General rule. --An assessment under this chapter, including past due amounts and required future payments and any interest or penalties on the assessment: (1) shall be a first and prior lien against the real property on which the assessment is imposed from the date on which the notice of contractual assessment is recorded and until the assessment, interest or penalty is satisfied; (2) shall have the same priority status as a lien for any other tax imposed by any agency, municipality or county of the Commonwealth and shall be treated as a tax imposed by any agency, municipality or county; '''